- This event has passed.

 Registration on race day will open at 06:45.

-Start and Finish is at the Newlands Picnic Site.
+Start is at the Newlands Picnic Site.
 CLICK HERE for map.

 DO NOT bring: HEADPHONES, Dogs, Flu or litter.